 For every 2,000 Everyday Rewards points earned, you're eligible for a serve of Qantas Points or a discount at the checkout.

-The program is available across Australia – including in Tasmania, where the state's Frequent Shopper Club is being phased out.
+The program is available across Australia – including in Tasmania, where the state's Frequent Shopper Club has been phased out.

 Where do I earn Everyday Rewards points?

-Participating stores include Woolworths supermarkets, BWS, most Caltex and Caltex Woolworths co-branded fuel outlets, and Big W.
+Participating stores include Woolworths supermarkets, BWS and Big W, plus most Caltex, Caltex Woolworths and Ampol fuel outlets.

-Points can be earned on most eligible products, though a few exclusions do apply – primarily on things like smoking products, gift cards, mobile recharges and lottery purchases.
+Points can be earned on most purchases, though a few exclusions do apply – primarily on things like smoking products, gift cards, mobile recharges and lottery purchases.

 How many Everyday Rewards points can I earn?

-You'll earn 1 Everyday Rewards point per $1 spent on eligible products at the participating stores previously listed.
+You'll earn 1 Everyday Rewards point per $1 spent on eligible products at participating stores.
 There's no limit to the number of points you can earn.

 Of course, this means it's a fairly slow journey to reach the 2,000-point threshold for a reward, as you'll need to spend at least $2,000.